-Now turn on any another system in network and check its IP configuration.
+Now turn on any another system in the network and check its IP configuration.

-Form given below image you can observed that 192.168.1.202 IP is allocated to ubuntu which is official DHCP client.
-Now if client is transferring any information over fake network that can easily sniff by rough server.
+in given below image you can observe that 192.168.1.202 IP is allocated to Ubuntu which is an official DHCP client.
+Now if the client is transferring any information over the fake network that can easily sniff by the rough server.
 For detail read our previous article “Comprehensive guide on sniffing”

 Author: AArti Singh is a Researcher and Technical Writer at Hacking Articles an Information Security Consultant Social Media Lover and Gadgets.
 Contact here